-Everyone has to eat.
-Period.
-Thank you Captain Obvious.
-But how much you spend and where you shop varies dramatically.
-Also, I feel like the prices of food are always going up and our dollars just don’t stretch as far as they used to.
-It might not actually be true, but I often look in my cart and am shocked by how little I can buy.
-My family sticks to a pretty tight budget, so for us, price matters, and so does where we buy food.
-I am going to show you three ways we survive, and I daresay thrive on $60 weekly food budget.
+Everyone needs to eat, but how much you spend and where you shop varies dramatically.
+Also, it seems like the prices of food are always going up and our dollars just don’t stretch as far as they used to.
+It might not actually be true, but so many times I look in my cart and am shocked by how little I can buy.
+Seriously, apples, bread, and milk costs $25!?

 Necessity is the Mother of Invention

-I didn’t wake up one day and decide, “maybe I should start a budget so I can make better financial decisions.”
+I didn’t wake up one day and decide, “maybe I should start a budget so I can make better financial decisions”.
 We were buried under a mountain of debt, and NEEDED a way out, so we created a budget for ourselves.
 To be honest, if we weren’t in such a bad financial spot, it might have taken us years to actually make a change.

 We actually started with $50 a week, which lasted for about 8-10 months.
 For the most part it worked, but we wanted a little more flexibility to relieve some stress.
 Again, because we were in such dire debt, learning to live on a frugal $60 each week became a necessity to reach all of our crazy money goals!

 A Couple Disclaimers